Agenda

 Panel session

-Autonomous systems are moving out of the lab and onto factory floors, into hospitals, onto farms and even into UK homes.
+Over the next ten years, autonomous systems will increasingly move out of the lab and into UK factories, hospitals, farms and even homes.
 But are we ready?
-This panel takes a clear-eyed look at the readiness of UK industry, infrastructure, and regulation for robotics and physical AI and asks what more the UK must do to seize the opportunity and drive deployment at scale.
+This panel takes a clear-eyed look at the readiness of UK industry, infrastructure, and regulation for the mass adoption of robotics and physical AI and asks what more the UK must do to seize the opportunity and drive deployment at scale.

 Discussion Topics: